braam/blog-hugo/content/posts/aruba-vsf-stacking.md

 vsf member 2 link 2 name "I-Link2_2"
 ```

-Now you'll need to connect the cables that link2 --> link to get the ring.
+Now you'll need to connect the cables that link2 --> link1 to get the chain.
+When stacking two switches we need to use a chain topology, that's why all the interfaces are in link 1.

 &nbsp;